abilandz/PH8124/Lecture_2/Lecture_2.md

 echo "Hasta la vista, that was all for today."; sleep 1s
 ```

-Now each time you close the terminal, you will see the specified printout, and after the hardwired timeout of 1s, the terminal will close.
-In the very same spirit, you can specify any other action, which will be automatically executed by **Bash** when you close the terminal.
+Now each time you close the terminal in which you are running the instance of login shell (e.g. when connected remotely to another computer), you will see the specified printout, and after the hardwired timeout of 1s, the terminal will close.
+In the very same spirit, you can specify any other action, which will be automatically executed by **Bash** when you close the terminal running the login shell.